Social worker threats and sports injuries

 It says the gunman who killed one and and injured two others may have targeted boxer Katie Taylor's dad Peter over a grudge.

-Also covering the story, The Irish News says the PSNI is helping the Garda investigation as the van used by the gunman had a Northern Ireland registration."
+Also covering the story, The Irish News says the PSNI is helping the Garda investigation as the van used by the gunman had a Northern Ireland registration.

 All the papers cover the police hunt for thieves who stole and then burnt out a £15,000 custom-made motorcycle and sidecar belonging to German tourists.